CompuTec/computec-docs/docs/processforce/user-guide/item-details/overview.md

 If the "Default for MRP" field is grayed out, ensure that a Bill of Materials exists for the required Item Code and Revision.
 Then, reload the Item Details form.

-ProcessForce Revisions follow the same behavior as SAP:
+CompuTec ProcessForce Revisions follow the same behavior as SAP:

 - if both dates are empty – revision is valid all the time,
 - if Valid From date is set up – revision is valid from this data,